Guidance Notes for Capital Grant Applications 2025-26

 This is *capital* funding that can be spent on any physical feature *within the school grounds* which you can demonstrate will support the aims, objectives and targets within your School Travel Plan.
 Categories include:

-• Pupil safety measures - This refers to any change to the physical infrastructure on site, that will improve safety for pupils and wider school community.
+- Improved walking facilities - This refers to any change to the physical infrastructure on site, that will improve opportunities for walking (e.g. Welly Storage).

 Please note: the above list is not exhaustive, and innovative bids will be looked on favourably.